core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 it is unlikely that an attacker can perform any of the fragment rearrangement attacks on any given system -- but given the diversity of applications built on CoAP, it is easily to imagine that single applications would be vulnerable.
-As block-wise transfer is a basic feature of CoAP and its details are sometimes hidden behind abstractions or proxies, application authors can not be expected to design their applications with these attacks in mind, and mitigation on the protocol level is prudent.
+As block-wise transfer is a basic feature of CoAP and its details are sometimes hidden behind abstractions or proxies, application authors cannot be expected to design their applications with these attacks in mind, and mitigation on the protocol level is prudent.

 ##  The Relay Attack